There’s no single right or wrong way – but a combination of a few methods is usually best, both for convenience and

 For security, avoid carrying large amounts of cash on you, but try to keep a bit of spare cash handy at all times just in case you find yourself without access to an ATM or in a place that doesn’t accept cards.

-You can buy foreign cash is to pre-order it online and collect it at any branch.
+The easiest way to buy foreign cash is to pre-order it online and collect it at any branch.
 Alternatively, you can purchase foreign cash on the spot at selected branches.
 Once you’re overseas, you can also withdraw cash (fees apply) using your credit or debit cards, or a pre-paid travel card.

 Prepaid travel cards